loltan/DumbIdiot/README.md

 # DumbIdiot
 Your best is still an idiot.

-Dumb Idiot is a Hammerspoon Spoon port of snare's idiot (https://github.com/snare/idiot) MacOS tool for reminding you not to be stupid.
+Dumb Idiot is a Hammerspoon port of snare's idiot (https://github.com/snare/idiot) MacOS tool for reminding you not to be stupid with additional checks.

 The tool is mostly designed for people who harden their devices but sometimes poke holes in their hardening for a quick test and then forget to turn them back on.